NHOrus/srwq-compilation/episode-09.md

 A beam shot mars your leg armor, and another your shoulder, as the two StealthRaubtiers open up on your flank.
 Transforming scout PTs based on a modified Gespenst design, their fighter modes are incredibly swift and hard to detect, making them difficult opponents if not the most dangerous.
 However, the two break off as Ibis and Russel open fire on them, giving you your chance.

-"Ok, opening up the plasma convertor, lets show them what they're up against.
+"Ok, opening up the plasma converter, lets show them what they're up against.
 LIGHTNING FAAAAALLLL!!!!"

 The Raioh slams into the ground right in front of the Schutzwald, but its still easily close enough.
 The artillery mech is launched into the air by the detonation of plasma, and crashes into a nearby library, its half-melted limbs flying in all directions as the stresses crumple the suit into so much scrap.
 The three Gespensts are knocked over by the cloud, the paint peeling off in the heat as the pilots fight to retain control of the damaged mechs without passing out.